MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/desktop-quick-measures.md

 * **Análise de tempo**
   * Total do ano até à data
   * Total do trimestre até à data
-  * Total acumulado do mês
+  * Total do mês até à data
   * Alteração ano a ano
   * Alteração trimestre a trimestre
-  * Alteração mês a mês
+  * Alteração ao longo dos meses
   * Média móvel
 * **Totais**
   * Total corrente